resp <- getToken(

 viewer3D(urn = myEncodedUrn, token = myToken, viewerType = "vr")6 Viewer

 The AutoDesk Viewer is a WebGL-based 3D model browser that runs entirely in the browser.
-With AutoDeskR, you can embed it in a Shiny app with a single function call — no JavaScript required.
+With AutoDeskR, you can embed it in a Shiny app with a single function call, no JavaScript required.
 Rotate, zoom, and inspect your models without leaving R.

-Before launching the viewer, you need a file translated to SVF format and its encoded URN — the Model Derivative chapter covers both steps.
+Before launching the viewer, you need a file translated to SVF format and its encoded URN.
+The Model Derivative chapter covers both steps.

 6.1 Launch the Viewer